hackclub/hackclub/workshops/weather_app/README.md

 `.then()` is a method in `JS` which has been defined in the `Promise API` and is used to deal with asynchronous tasks such as an API call.
 Previously, callback functions were used instead of this function which made the code difficult to maintain.
-More information about promises is mentioned in [Developer Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+More information about promises are mentioned in [Developer Mozilla Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

 We will also add `units=metric` in the end, since the API returns in Fahrenheit and we want the temperature to be in Celsius.

-As we fetch the weather details, the parameters are stored in `json` format of `details`.
+As we fetch the weather details, the parameters are stored in the `JSON` format of `details`.
 These details are then passed to function `showWeather` so that we can display it to the user.

 Now we are on the last step of creating our app, where we need to create a function `showWeather` to display the details we have received from the